RaydanOMGr/GlowingEyes/README.md

 Suggest your ideas in the issues section!

 ## Known Issues
+- Some users have issues with their skins faces when the eyes are on
 - It seems ReplayMod doesn't record the glowing eyes, but I don't see it as crucial for now.
 In case more people want this feature, I'll try to fix it

 ## Thanks!